tflowers15/galaxy-training-material/topics/fair/tutorials/inveniordm-integration/tutorial.md

 - Learn how to export Galaxy Histories to Zenodo
 time_estimation: 30m
 key_points:
+- InvenioRDM-compatible repositories can be connected to Galaxy
 - Records and files can be imported into Galaxy
 - You can export your Galaxy Histories to Zenodo
 subtopic: core